canibanoglu/tango_with_django_book/chapters/login.rst

 	    url(r'^restricted/', views.restricted, name='restricted'),
 	    url(r'^(?P<category_name_url>\w+)', views.category, name='category'),)

 We'll also need to handle the scenario where a user attempts to access the ``restricted()`` view, but is not logged in.
-Where do we take the user?
+What do we do with the user?
+The simplest approach is to redirect his or her browser.
 Django allows us to specify this in our project's ``settings.py`` file, located in the project configuration directory.
 In ``settings.py``, define the variable ``LOGIN_URL`` with the URL you'd like to redirect users to that aren't logged in, i.e. the login page located at ``/rango/login/``:

 .. code-block:: python